kidkishore/Virtual-India-Tour/README.md

 # Virtual-India-Tour
-A Virtual Reality tour of Indian sights and monuments featuring 360 photos taken with the Rico Theta S.
+A Virtual Reality tour of Indian sights and monuments featuring 360 photos taken with the Rico Theta S. Built for the HTC Vive Headset.